Jac0xb/lighthouse/clients/rust/README.md

 # Rust client

-A generated Rust library for the Lighthouse program.
+A generated Rust library for the lighthaus program.